olgadet/workshop-ChIP-seq/labs/lab-broadpeaks.md

 This is a preliminary peak list, and in case of broad peaks, it almost always needs some processing or filtering.

+NOTE:
+You can also copy the results from `/sw/share/compstore/courses/ngsintro/chipseq/broad_peaks/results_pre/macs`

 ## Visual inspection of the peaks

 You will use IGV for this step, and it is recommended that you run it locally on your own computer.
 Please load `hg38` reference genome.